RikuDawn14/Garuda_Settings/README.md

 ## Images
   - All image files needed for setup.
   - Index.md gives an easy list of files and locations files need to go.
+---

+## dot_files
+  - All dot files needed to get configs set.